lxs602/Chinese-Mandarin-Dictionaries/README.md

 Unicode version: 13.0 (2020-02-18), with addition of 9 new characters from Unicode 14.0 (2a6de, 2a6df, 2b735, 2b736, 2b737, 2b738, 9ffd, 9ffe, 9fff).

-Example: 隷|U+FA2F, shown on both sides by font and SVG picture
+Example: 隷|U+FA2F, shown on both sides in the font and as an SVG picture:

 ![image](https://user-images.githubusercontent.com/44102215/152023633-3b385c53-c80d-41bf-8edf-eff2ca13399a.png)

-Example: 𫜷|2b737, missing from the font on the left, and displayed only by the SVG picture on the right.
+Example: 𫜷|2b737,character missing on the left (in the font), shown only on the right as an SVG picture:
 ![image](https://user-images.githubusercontent.com/44102215/152025899-051f078c-9367-4626-bc31-2d5e00da3c7a.png)

 <b>Acknowledgements 鳴謝 / 鸣谢</b><br>